marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/building-documentation.rst

   Change log files for various parts of GCC.

 :samp:`LANGUAGES`
   Details of a few changes to the GCC front-end interface.

-FIXME: the information in this file should be part of general documentation of the front-end interface in this manual.
+  .. todo:: the information in this file should be part of general documentation of
+    the front-end interface in this manual.

 :samp:`ONEWS`
   Information about new features in old versions of GCC.
 (For recent versions, the information is on the GCC web site.)

 :samp:`README.Portability`
   Information about portability issues when writing code in GCC.

-FIXME: why isn't this part of this manual or of the GCC Coding Conventions?
+  .. todo:: why isn't this part of this manual or of the GCC Coding Conventions?

-  FIXME: document such files in subdirectories, at least :samp:`config`, :samp:`c`, :samp:`cp`, :samp:`objc`, :samp:`testsuite`.
+  .. todo:: document such files in subdirectories, at least :samp:`config`,
+    :samp:`c`, :samp:`cp`, :samp:`objc`, :samp:`testsuite`.